BOOK NOW

 This one-day meeting of the Cambridge Philosophical Society, dedicated to his memory, considers both the urgent challenges of sustainable energy resources and the global opportunities arising from information technologies.
 We will be addressing the two main themes of his work: machine learning, information theory and Bayesian inference, together with sustainable energy.
 The meeting marks the tenth anniversary of David’s death, with speakers who worked with David, build on his contributions in the field of energy and information, and share his values on the importance of clear and accessible communication.

 The meeting in Cambridge University Engineering Department is open to all to attend, without charge.
 The lectures will be live-streamed; edited recordings will later be made available through the Cambridge Philosophical Society website.
+Registration for both in-person and virtual attendance is recommended.

 09.00

-Professor Deborah Prentice (Vice Chancellor), Dr Claire Barlow and others
+Professor Deborah Prentice (Vice Chancellor),

-Prof Robert MacKay
+Professor Robert MacKay (Warwick University)

 Science and policy